DanielCollins96/My-Modern-Blawg/data/blog/aws-s3-pt1.md

 ## S3 Common Limits

 - Hard limit of 1,000 buckets per account
-- No limit to the amount of data/objects in a bucket
+- No limit to the total number of objects that can be stored in a bucket
-- Hard limit of a 100 event notifications and 1,000 lifecycle rules per bucket
+- Hard limit of 100 event notifications and 1,000 lifecycle rules per bucket
-- Bucket policies are limited to 20KB
+- Bucket policies are limited to 20 KB
-- Maximum object size is 5TB
+- Maximum object size: 5 TB (use multipart upload for large objects)
-- Maximum HTTP put request size is 5GB
+- Single PUT request maximum payload: 5 GB
-- Maximum size for a multi-part upload is 5GB
+- Multipart upload supports objects up to 5 TB; individual parts can be up to 5 GB each
-- Maximum number of parts for a multi-part upload is 10,000
+- Maximum number of parts for a multipart upload is 10,000

 _Reading Resource_: [Best practices design patterns: optimizing Amazon S3 performance](https://docs.aws.amazon.com/AmazonS3/latest/userguide/optimizing-performance.html)